Model Risk Management Glossary

 Model Owner: The Model Owner is the individual or entity accountable for the model throughout its lifecycle.
 They are responsible for ensuring the model meets its intended purpose and complies with organizational policies and regulatory requirements.
 The owner oversees the model’s development, validation, deployment, and eventual retirement, ensuring its overall effectiveness and addressing any issues that arise.

-Model Risk: Model Risk, as defined by Yields.io, is the potential for adverse outcomes arising from model errors, misuse, or inadequacies.
+Model Risk: Model Risk, as defined by Yields, is the potential for adverse outcomes arising from model errors, misuse, or inadequacies.
 It can impact financial stability, regulatory compliance, and organizational reputation.
 Managing model risk involves identifying, assessing, and mitigating risks associated with the development, deployment, and use of models, ensuring their reliability and integrity.

 Model Risk Management: Model risk management is the discipline of dealing with the risk associated with the development, deployment, and usage of models.
 It involves identifying, assessing, mitigating, and monitoring model risks to ensure organizational objectives are met, and regulatory compliance is maintained.